-Shmiras Shabbos Kehilchoso is a sefer that teaches us the laws of Shabbos in a simple format, with chapters devoted to the different Melochos as they are relevant to us today.
-The sefer was written around fifty years ago for the layman, and in order to make matters perfectly clear the author, Harav Neuwirth z"l uses examples that are common today.
-The students prepare the paragraphs they have been assigned and write a short summary on it.
-They then teach the paragraph to the rest of the class.
+Students use the sefer Zachor V'shamor that teaches the laws of Shabbos in a simple format, with chapters devoted to the different Melochos as they are relevant in contemporary times, with common examples.
+The sefer was written by Rabbi Pesach Eliyahu Falk.
+The students prepare the section they have been assigned and write a short summary on it.
+They then teach that section to the rest of the class.